microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   - the `Stride` argument is the row or column stride in bytes.
   - the `Offset` argument is the number of bytes to skip before storing.
 For the `Store` operations on `groupshared` arrays:
-  - the `Stride` argument is the row or column stride in the count of `groupshared` array elements.
+  - the `Stride` argument is the row or column stride in elements.
+The element type is the same as the `groupshared` array element type.
   - the `Offset` argument is the count of `groupshared` array elements to skip before storing.